wwoelmer/BOPRC_R_Course_Lesson_5/README.md

 ------------------------------------------------------------------------

-That helps us get a better understanding of the dataset that we’re working with.
-Since we are going to do correlation analysis first, let’s focus on just one site and look at the relationships between variables.
+That helps us get a better understanding of the dataset that we’re working with and is something I will do often while working in R to remind myself.

-We will filter the data to only select “Lake Okaro at Site 1 (Integrated)” and we will create a new object named `wq_okaro` so we keep all the other lake data in the `wq` dataframe.
+Since we are going to do correlation analysis first, let’s focus on just one site and look at the relationships between variables in the `Parameter` column.
+We will filter the data to only select “Lake Okaro at Site 1 (Integrated)” and we will create a new dataframe named `wq_okaro` so we keep all the other lake data in the `wq` dataframe.

 ``` r
 wq_okaro <- wq %>%